Get

 Suitable for

-Even though they’re big, they can adapt to smaller environments, but they may be happier in areas where they can roam and wander.
+Even though they’re big, Maine Coons can adapt to smaller living environments, but they may be happier in homes where they have room to explore, climb, and roam safely.
+Providing vertical spaces like cat trees or shelving indoors can help satisfy their natural curiosity and hunting instincts.

 divider cat paw scratch oct 2024